Art and Design

 Credits 3

-Advanced applications of graphic design including multifaceted communication problems, professional-level assignments and critical analysis of various historic and contemporary graphic forms.
-Emphasis will also be placed on the development of professional production techniques.
+Master advanced graphic design techniques in this course!
+Tackle multifaceted communication problems through professional-level projects and a critical analysis of historical and contemporary graphic forms.
+Emphasis will be placed on developing professional production skills, building a portfolio to impress future employers.
 Fee: Additional fee required.

 ARDE3410: Painting 2